Nyveruus/Nyveruus/README.md

 I'm a self-taught systems programmer from Spain.
-I value depth, knowing how things truly work under the hood, rather than simply how to use them.
+I value depth, knowing how things work under the hood, rather than simply how to use them.
 Understanding the system is what makes you able to administer and defend it effectively.

-I gravitate towards low-level programming because there are generally no abstractions to hide behind, and I find the elegance and precision of statically typed languages like C to be compelling.
-My focus is systems programming, \*nix internals, and networking.
+I gravitate towards low-level programming because there are no abstractions to hide behind, and I find the elegance and precision of statically typed languages like C to be compelling.
+My focus is systems programming and Linux internals.
 My favourite languages are C and Bash.

 Most of my time goes into projects, books, and man pages (lots of man pages...)